AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

                ● The excel function (ADDITION) was used to get the sum the total payout for the organization.

 ## Charts
+      Other info revealed from the analysis are:

+            ● Some of the staff were not rated, hence no bunus pay for them.

+            ● Some staff operated in more than one location.

 #### Charts were deployed for:

       ● Analysis 1: